-1. Transnational crimes
+Transnational crimes

-- Definition and Scope

-- Characteristics of Transnational crime ii.

-- iii.
-Types of Transnational crime

-- iv.
-Causes of Transnational crime

-- Criminal Intent and mens-rea in such crimes

-- Modus operandi of Transnational crime b.

-2. Classification of Transnational Crimes

-- A. International Perspective

-- Drug Trafficking as Transnational Crime

-- Trafficking of Weapons

-- iii.
-Counterfeit of Goods

-- iv.
-Trafficking of Persons and Smuggling of Migrants

-- v.
-Money Laundering

-- vi.
-Terrorism

-- vii.
-Environmental Crimes

-3. Laws relating to Transnational Crime

 - i.
+Definition and Scope , Characteristics of Transnational crime - ii.
+Types of Transnational crime and its Causes - iii.
+Causes of Transnational crime Criminal Intent and mens-rea in such crimes - iv.
+Classification of Transnational Crimes

+- a) Drug Trafficking as Transnational Crime

+- b) Trafficking of Weapons

+- Counterfeit of Goods c)

+- d) Trafficking of Persons and Smuggling of Migrants

+- Money Laundering e)

+- f) Terrorism

+- Environmental Crimes g)

+Laws relating to Transnational Organised Crime and Preventive action

+- i.
 Organised crime and United Nations, - ii.
-The UN Convention on transnational and organised crime - iii.
-Naples Declaration and Global Action Plan 24 Dec.
-1994 - iv.
-United Nations Conventions Against Organized Crime, 2000
+The UN Convention on transnational and organised crime - Naples Declaration and Global Action Plan 24 Dec.
+1994 iii. - United Nations Conventions Against Organized Crime, 2000 iv.

-4. Prevention, control and correctional strategies

-- i.
-Extradition Act 1962 (Relevant Provisions) and Extradition Treaty - ii.
-International investigative agencies (Interpol etc), Adjudication authorities (including ad hoc and permanent criminal tribunals), - iii.
-Role of Police in Investigation of organized crime - iv.
-Role of Judiciary, Trial and Sentencing in organized crime - v.
-Profiles of Criminal Gang / Investigation and Prosecution

-- 1. The International Criminal Court: Challenges to Achieving Justice and Accountability in the 21st Century by Mark S. Ellis; Richard J. Goldstone.
-International Debate Education Association, 2008 - 2.
-An Introduction to International Criminal Law and Procedure Paperback June 28, 2010 by Robert Cryer, Hakan Friman, Darryl Robinson - 3.
-International Criminal Law: Cases and Commentary (Paperback) By (author) Antonio Cassese, By (author) Guido Acquaviva, By Mary De Ming Fan, Alex Whiting - 4.
-An Introduction to Transnational Criminal Law (Paperback) by Neil Boister - 5.
-The International Criminal Court: A Commentary on the Rome Statute (Oxford Commentaries on International Law) By William A. Schabas - 6.
-An Introduction to the International Criminal Court By William A. Schabas - 7.
-International and Transnational Criminal Law by David Luban , Julie R. O'Sullivan, David P. Stewart - 8.
-From Nuremberg to the Hague: The Future of International Criminal Justice, Philippe Sands., Cambridge University Press, 2003 - 9.
-Transnational Organized Crime- An Overview from Six Continents by Jay Albanese, Philip Reichel - 10.
-Transnational Organized Crime: A Commentary on the United Nations Convention and its Protocols (Oxford Commentaries on International Law) Hardcover May 17, 2007 by David McClean, Oxford University Press (May 17, 2007) - 11.
-Handbook of Transnational Crime and Justice by Jay Albanese, Philip Reichel, Sage Publications.
+Extradition law, Extradition Act 1962 (Relevant Provisions) and Extradition Treaty v.

+International investigative agencies :INTERPOL Various Corner Notices under it; vi.
+EUROPOL

+The International Criminal Court: Challenges to Achieving Justice and Accountability 1. in the 21st Century by Mark S. Ellis; Richard J. Goldstone.
+International Debate Education Association, 2008

+2. An Introduction to International Criminal Law and Procedure Paperback - June 28, 2010 by Robert Cryer, Hakan Friman, Darryl Robinson

+3. International Criminal Law: Cases and Commentary (Paperback) By (author) Antonio Cassese, By (author) Guido Acquaviva, By Mary De Ming Fan, Alex Whiting

+4. An Introduction to Transnational Criminal Law (Paperback) by Neil Boister

+5. The International Criminal Court: A Commentary on the Rome Statute (Oxford Commentaries on International Law) By William A. Schabas

+6. An Introduction to the International Criminal Court By William A. Schabas

+7. International and Transnational Criminal Law by David Luban, Julie R. O'Sullivan, David P. Stewart

+8. From Nuremberg to the Hague: The Future of International Criminal Justice, Philippe Sands., Cambridge University Press, 2003

+9. Transnational Organized Crime- An Overview from Six Continents by Jay Albanese, Philip Reichel

+10. Transnational Organized Crime: A Commentary on the United Nations Convention and its Protocols (Oxford Commentaries on International Law) Hardcover - May 17, 2007 by David McClean, Oxford University Press (May 17, 2007)

+11. Handbook of Transnational Crime and Justice by Jay Albanese, Philip Reichel, Sage Publications.

+12. Sriram, Martin-Ortega, and Herman, War, Conflict, and Human Rights: Theory and Practice (Routledge, 2009).

+13. Documents and Reports Published by United Nations from Time to time.

+14. The International Criminal Court: Challenges to Achieving Justice and Accountability in the 21st Century by By Mark S. Ellis, Richard J. Goldstone, Publisher: International Debate Education Association 2008

+15. From Nuremberg to the Hague: The Future of International Criminal Justice By Philippe Sands Cambridge University Press 2003

-PRIVILEGED CLASS DEVIANCE
+[LL.M.204] PRIVILEGED CLASS DEVIANCE